micmejia/bible-dump/AMPC/Exodus/Exod 3.md

 God said also to Moses, This shall you say to the Israelites: The Lord, the God of your fathers, of Abraham, of Isaac, and of Jacob, has sent me to you!
-This is My [^c]name forever, and by this name I am to be remembered to all generations.
+This is My name forever, and by this name I am to be remembered to all generations.